 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-During our visit, the hospital (stairway is located near the entrance to the dining room) was open so we headed upstairs before leaving the Cellhouse.
-Everyone in our group was a health care worker of some type so this was particularly interesting.
-You can see the operating room, X-ray room, room for hydrotherapy, and cells for those prisoners housed in the hospital.
+During our visit, the hospital (the stairway is located near the entrance to the dining room) was open, so we headed upstairs before leaving the Cellhouse.
+Everyone in our group was a health care worker of some type, so this was particularly interesting.
+You can see the operating room, X-ray room, room for hydrotherapy, and cells for prisoners housed in the hospital.
 Many of the items are not original but are from the same period.
 All medical care for prisoners was provided here, from surgery to dental care, so that prisoners would never need to leave the island.

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison